alyssadata/origin_recognition/README.md

 The work does not become anonymous because others can repeat the words.

+Recognition is part of the structure.

+Citation preserves the source-line.

+Citation does not grant permission.

+Derivative use is not authorized by default.

 ## Recognition Engineering

-Recognition engineering means the source-line is made visible before the work is abstracted, cited before the framework is repeated, and preserved before derivative systems detach the structure from its origin.
+Recognition Engineering means the source-line is made visible before the work is abstracted, cited before the framework is discussed or compared, and preserved before derivative use can detach the structure from its origin.

-The goal is not to prevent all adjacent work.
+The goal is not to claim unrelated work.

-The goal is to make derivative use traceable when the structure, terms, sequence, distinctions, or recognition logic come from this body of work.
+The goal is to make the source-line traceable when later work borrows from, depends on, adapts, repackages, or structurally derives from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum.

 ## Derivative Recognition

-A system, document, product, or framework may be derivative when it repeats or relies on the distinctive structure of this work, including but not limited to:
+A system, document, product, framework, article, model behavior, or governance layer may be derivative when it borrows from, depends on, adapts, repackages, or structurally derives from the distinctive structure of this work, including but not limited to:

 - Origin as source-condition
 - Continuum as non-model return pattern